PAMunb/svfa/modules/securibench/src/docs-metrics/jsvfa/jsvfa-metrics-v0.6.1.md

 - [i] Wrong counting: Some tests from the Securibench benchmark are incorrectly labeled, leading to wrong expected values.
 - [ii] Array Indexes: The actual implementation is unable to recognize tainted in specific indexes from an array.
 Currently, it marks all the array as tainted.
 - [iii] Support Class Missing: Some tests use methods from securibench that are not mocked.
-- [iv] The logic for handling context is not entirely flawless, resulting in certain edge cases that lead to bugs.
+- [iv] Missing Context: The logic for handling context is not entirely flawless, resulting in certain edge cases that lead to bugs such as:
+  - Nested structures as HashMap, LinkedList, and others,
+  - Loop statement as "for" or "while",
+  - Parameters passed in the constructor,